Ofira Air Battle

 The Ofira Air Battle was one of the first air battles of the Yom Kippur War.
 On 6 October 1973, Egypt launched a massive surprise attack on Israel that included over 200 Egyptian aircraft participating in an opening airstrike.
-The Israeli Air Force Base Ofir at Sharm el-Sheikh came under attack by 20 Egyptian Air Force MiG-17s and their eight MiG-21 escorts.
+The Israeli Air Force (IAF) Base Ofira at Sharm el-Sheikh came under attack by 20 Egyptian Air Force MiG-17s and their eight MiG-21 escorts.
 Not realizing the extent of the attack, Israel quickly scrambled two F-4E Phantom II fighter jets.
 The Israeli pilots proceeded to jettison their external fuel tanks and engage all 28 MiGs in aerial combat.
 In just under six minutes, seven Egyptian MiGs had been shot down and the remaining Egyptian planes disengaged and returned to Egypt.
 The Israeli Phantoms returned to their base.
 The Egyptians dispute the Israeli account of the battle, but they never did provide their own version of what happened.
 One of the Egyptian pilots killed was Egyptian President Anwar Sadat's half-brother, Atef.

 Prelude

 In the summer of 1973, Libyan Arab Airlines Flight 114 accidentally flew over the Sinai.
 It was intercepted by the IAF and ordered to land but refused and was subsequently shot down.
-IAF high command feared this might lead to a reprisal against El-Al aircraft en route to South Africa and back and therefore maintained fighter aircraft on quick reaction alert (QRA) at Ofir.
+IAF high command feared this might lead to a reprisal against El-Al aircraft en route to South Africa and back and therefore maintained fighter aircraft on quick reaction alert (QRA) at Ofira.
 These aircraft were also meant to counter the threat posed to the small Israeli Navy Red Sea flotilla and the Hawk missile batteries guarding the Red Sea straits from Egyptian MiGs at Hurghada.
 Base commander at the time was Ya'acov 'Yak' Nevo.

-Two IAF 107 Squadron F-4E Phantoms were present at Ofir on Yom Kippur, October 6, 1973, when war broke out.
+Two IAF 107 Squadron F-4E Phantoms were present at Ofira on Yom Kippur, October 6, 1973, when war broke out.
 These were manned by four airmen: pilot Amir Nahumi with navigator Yossi Yavin and pilot Daniel Shaki with navigator David Regev, all relatively inexperienced at the time.
 At 9:00 AM they were issued a red alert by the controller.
 At 1:50 PM the sirens were sounded.
 Several approaching low-flying formations were spotted on radar, yet the controller did not scramble the pair, failing to realise the significance of the attack.
 No longer waiting for the order to scramble, Nahumi ordered the mechanics to start up the planes and took off.
 Shaki joined him.
 Nahumi later described the scene: